msbc/np_workshop/README.md

-# Introduction to NumPy
+# NumPy Done Right: Speed, Efficiency, and Best Practices

-These are jupyter notebooks for an introductory course on numpy.
+These are jupyter notebooks for an introductory course on NumPy, vectorization and optimization.

 ## Based on/Forked from